taishi-i/awesome-ChatGPT-repositories/README.md

  * [openplugin](https://github.com/cakecrusher/openplugin) - Seamlessly integrate with OpenAI's ChatGPT plugins via API (or client), offering the same powerful functionality as the ChatGPT api + plugins!
  * [continue](https://github.com/continuedev/continue) - ⏩ the open-source autopilot for software development—a VS Code extension that brings the power of ChatGPT to your IDE
  * [GPT-Plugins](https://github.com/targed/gpt-plugins) - GPT-Plugins is a GitHub repository that serves as a comprehensive list of plugins, add-ons, and extensions for ChatGPT, as well as other language models that are compatible with the GPT architecture.
+ * [web5-chatgpt-plugin](https://github.com/tbd54566975/web5-chatgpt-plugin) - A chatGPT plugin that adds web5 code assistance and knowledge to ChatGPT

 |Name|GitHub Stars|Language|License|